Updated: Dec 8, 2022

 A historic homecoming, a bookend pairing, and much more when capturing this legend.

-In his quest to see, experience, and properly document each and every 2002 Berger Supercar Dick Harrell Edition Camaro, journalist Matt Avery has checked another one off his list, this time encountering DH #01.
+In his quest to see, experience, and properly document each and every widebody 4th-generation Camaro built by GMMG, including the production run of 2002 Berger Supercar Dick Harrell Edition Camaros, journalist Matt Avery has checked another one off his list, this time encountering DH #01.

 The vehicle's foundation is a 2002 Camaro Z28 coupe and is painted 2005 Cadillac Red.
 This example received a Phase 3X engine upgrade adding an all-aluminum 427ci C5R V8 (630hp/600lb-ft.).
 It was fitted with the optional Hurst line lock and carried a $123,141.00 price tag when new.